 The third and final season slips from prequel to adaptation.
 The first half opens with Lecter in Europe with his psychiatrist (Anderson) posing as his wife, somewhere between prisoner and reluctant conspirator in his continued murder-as-fine-art spectacles, and incorporates significant storylines and elements from Hannibal.
 The second half adapts Red Dragon directly over the course of the final six episodes (making it the third screen version of the novel), with Richard Armitage as Francis Dolarhyde and Rutina Wesley (of True Blood) as the blind Reba.

-The series was an American-French co-production shot in around Toronto and shown stateside on NBC for three consecutive summers.
+The series was an American-French co-production shot in and around Toronto and shown stateside on NBC for three consecutive summers.
 It was utterly unique in the realm of network television, a melding of high art and pulp fiction, and played more like European art movie than American crime procedural.
 Fans cursed NBC for cancelling the series but it’s amazing than an American network supported a show this strange and surreal and aesthetically unique as long as it did.
 And there may be hope for a revival someday—Bryan Fuller is game as is Mads Mikkelson, though both are busy with new projects—but if this is indeed the end, it ends on a magnificent scene that offers finality, possibility, and mystery.

 Also on Blu-ray and DVD and on SVOD through Amazon Video, iTunes, GooglePlay, Fandango, Vudu and/or other services.
 Availability may vary by service.